vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/Invoke-PcaDeployment.md

 Invoke-PcaDeployment -jsonFile .\pcaDeploySpec.json -certificates ".\certificates\" -binaries ".\binaries\" -useContentLibrary
 ```

-This example configures Private Cloud Automation using JSON spec supplied and using a content library for VMware Aria Suite Lifecycle
+This example configures Private Cloud Automation using the JSON specification provided. and using a content library for VMware Aria Suite Lifecycle

 ## Parameters